it985/my-stars/README.md

 *   [dbcli/pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting

-*   [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - An AI Logic Server that helps developers ship and serve #AI apps in production
+*   [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - MindsDB is a central hub for all thing Generative AI.
+Enabling developers to bring AI powered projects to production in a fast and scalable way.

 *   [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.